jonstuebe/jonstuebe.com-old/_posts/2013-01-25-ie8-trim-support.md

   _wpas_done_all: '1'
   _yoast_wpseo_linkdex: '0'
 ---
-<p>Not sure how I didn't know this, but I stumbled upon the fact today that the trim function is not supported in ie8.
-Here's a quick fix for it:</p>
+Not sure how I didn't know this, but I stumbled upon the fact today that the trim function is not supported in ie8.
+Here's a quick fix for it:

 {% highlight js %}if(typeof String.prototype.trim !== 'function') {
    String.prototype.trim = function() {